-We have measured the most likely path of 200 MeV protons inside a segmented absorber of PMMA.
 The displacements of the protons from their original path agree well with the theory of multiple Coulomb scattering (MCS).
-We show that as expected from the theory of the most likely path (MLP) [6], we can predict the trajectory of the proton inside the absorber to better than 0.5 mm.
+We show that as expected from the MLP theory we can predict the trajectory of the proton inside the absorber to better than 0.5 mm.
 This number is expected to improve when the effect of the beam divergence is eliminated with a measurement of the entrance angle of the proton.